RussellSnyder/lesson-type-hints/chapters/cheat_sheet.md

 # Cheat Sheet

+This is a reference to how to declare various types in Python.
+Don't worry if you haven't gone over some of these types.
+You can refer back to this page at a later time.

 ```py
 # For most types, just use the name of the type in the annotation
 # Note that mypy can usually infer the type of a variable from its value,